ChristianEdge/Wardroids/README.md

 # Wardroids
 A 3d game of combat.

+Design Doc:
-Drive tanks around a battlefield.
+Pilot wardroids around a battlefield.
 Employ terrain as cover.
 Shoot projectiles from a turret.
-Limited health and ammo.
+Face AI opponents or go head-to-head with a friend.
+Limited health and ammo per battle.